LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 You learn two cantrips of your choice from that class’s spell list.
 In addition, choose one 1st-level spell from that same list.
 You learn that spell and can cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.
 Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid: or Intelligence for wizard.

+### Rapid Casting

+*Prerequisite: The ability to cast at least one spell* *You've learnt techniques that make it possible for you to cast multiple powerful spells within short periods of time.*
+You can now cast more than one non-cantrip spell per turn (when one has a cast time of action, and the other one - a bonus action), as long as the base level of the spell cast using the action is not higher than the base level of the spell cast as the bonus action.
+Spells cast using a reaction during a turn are not restricted in any way and do not restrict future spells that can be cast within the same turn.

 ### Ritual Caster